RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - Place the title of the radio episode in single inverted commas (quotation marks) and the name of the radio program (use sentence case) in italics.

-- Specify the multimedia format after the title of the radio episode, i.e. \[radio program\].
+- After the title, provide the format of the resource in square brackets, i.e. \[radio program\].

 - Provide the publication date in day, month and year format.

 ##### Rule

-> Presenter's family name Initial (presenter) (Day Month Year) 'Title of episode: subtitle of episode' \[radio program\], *Name of program*, Name of station or studio, Place of production.
+> Presenter's family name Initial (presenter) (Day Month Year) 'Title of episode: subtitle of episode' \[format\], *Name of program*, Name of Station or Studio, Place of production.

 ##### Example